-- When do brain stimulation treatments impair a patient’s autonomy or sense of self?
+- Does brain stimulation impair a patient’s autonomy?

 - Does having a mental disorder excuse bad behavior?

 - Should we trust our gut feelings in ethics and politics?

 - Should we alter our brains to become better people?

 - Is human reasoning bound to be biased by our values?

 - Can brain science be trusted to read the minds of criminals and consumers?

 [The book ultimately answers “no” to the first four questions, “yes” to the rest.]